wojtkowiak/meteor-desktop/README.md

 ## Native modules support

 This integration fully supports rebuilding native modules (npm packages with native node modules) against `Electron`'s `node` version.
-However to speed up build time, it is **switched off by default**.
+However, to speed up build time, it is **switched off by default**.

 If you have any of those in your dependencies, or you know that one of the packages or plugins is using it, you should turn it on by setting `rebuildNativeNodeModules` to true in your `settings.json`.
 Currently there is no mechanism present that detects whether the rebuild should be run so it is fired on every build.
 A cleverer approach is planned before `1.0`.